E-Aston/CoralGeometry/README.md

 SSF: Shelter size factor.
 Ratio of ASR to 3D surface area.
 Measure of size structure of refuges.
 Calculation: ASR / Surface_area = SSF

+Diameter: Maximum colony diameter (length along x axis which is by default the longest horizontal axis in meshlab)

+Height: Colony height (length along Z-axis of bounding box)

-Unit measurements depend on the input mesh.
+Measurement units depend on the input mesh.
 Transformations must be carried out by the user to get to square and cubic cm.
 Note that your models must have been scaled in the software you used to create them for this code to work.

-There is only one thing for the user to do to make this code run properly.
-In "Geometric measures execute.py" the directory needs to be changed to direct python to the folder where all your .obj files are stored.
-This folder can include other file types, it won't break the script - the loop will just ignore all non-.obj files.